Frequently Asked Questions

 Are the matters discussed confidential?

 Yes, save as to any matter that may indicate the possibility of harm to you or others, or child protection issues, where a referral may need to be made to your GP or other appropriate agency.
-These are matters that would be explored with you in the first instance, and would be covered in the contract entered into.
+These are matters that would be explored with you in the first instance, and is covered in the contract referred to on my website, the terms of which apply.

 Do I have to put in a lot of effort to the process?